daniele-bolla/mars_rovers/README.md

 ```

 This will execute all unit tests located in the `src/__tests__` directory.
 The tests are comprehensive, covering various aspects of the application's logic, including input parsing, rover movement, and error handling.

+# Further Improvements

+I am running out of time but anyway happy with the result.
+Further improvements would have been remove error handling on `parsing` and gather them only on `process`.
+I used Dependency Injection to include `displlayGrid` method.
+This paradigm can be used more but for this app it may be overkill.